 Napalm Is Still Used as a Weapon in Combat

-A flammable liquid used in warfare, napalm has been used by the United States military since World War II.
+The flammable liquid napalm has been used by the United States military in warfare since World War II.
 The U.S. was the first country to use napalm in warfare and is one of the few to still use it against enemy targets.

-Napalm gets its name from two of the main chemicals in its composition: naphthenic acid and palmitic acid.
-It sticks to skin and results in catastrophic burns for its victims, especially when it catches fire.
+Napalm gets its name from two of the main chemicals in its composition, naphthenic acid, and palmitic acid.
+Napalm sticks to the skin and other surfaces and results in catastrophic burns for its victims, especially when it catches fire.

 The use of napalm against civilian targets was outlawed by the United Nations Convention on Certain Conventional Weapons in 1980, but the U.S. continues to use it as a weapon against military targets

 Harvard University chemist Louis Fieser developed napalm in 1942.
 It was first used by the U.S. against Japan during World War II to burn buildings and as an anti-personnel weapon—meaning it was used on enemy combatants.
 The U.S. continued to use napalm during the Korean and Vietnam wars, to devastating effect.